valentingol/gan-face-editing/README.md

 - [x] Refactor the code to make it more convenient
 - [x] Add a convenient config system
 - [x] Improve realism with GFP GAN
-- [ ] Look for other repo to solve skin and age in data_challenge branch (IN PROGRESS 🚧)
+- [x] Look for other repo to solve skin and age in data_challenge branch
 - [ ] Fix artifact bugs (IN PROGRESS 🚧)
 - [ ] Allow using GFP GAN and depth estimation on a subset of transformations/images
 - [ ] Improve depth estimation speed with a lighter model